 When I first read the following poem, “Gift To Jesus— A Dog”, I was quickly drawn to the delightful idea of giving a gift to Jesus, and that gift being a dog!
 The Bible tells us that Jesus faced many hard and lonely days while on earth.
 He was born, ultimately to suffer and die for the sins of the world.
 Dogs are perfect companions for hard and lonely days, or any day for that matter.
 Their comforting presence is like a healing balm.
 I can certainly attest to that, especially during these tough times we’re living in, with the pandemic and lockdowns!
 As I write this, my beloved dog is by my side, looking at me with his adoring eyes, while offering his unwavering friendship.

 Join with me in imagining a very special gift to Jesus, with this heart-warming poem by Jane Sears.

-Well, if you’re lacking creative ideas, I’ve got ten to share.
+If you’re lacking creative Christmas gift ideas, I’ve got ten to share.
 And the best part is, they’re all free!